andygoulden/andygoulden.github.io/docs/_posts/2021-12-30-open-letter-to-spice8rack.markdown

 total toughness / number of human soldiers = average toughness
 ```

-So what did he do?
+So what did they do?

 A normal person would have given up.

 Someone who writes code for a living would write some kind of script to do it.

 Spice decided to enter each power and toughness for more than four hundred cards into a GoogleDocs spreadsheet.
-And then, because he was a little drunk, he buggered it up and had to do it again.
+And then, because they was a little drunk, they buggered it up and had to do it again.

 <img src="{{site.url}}/images/spice-memnarch.jpg" style="display: block; margin: auto;" />